XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 `lapse(x) = 1. + decay_rate_NS * (lapse_NS(x) - 1.) + decay_rate_BH * (lapse_BH(x) - 1.)`

-This is then repeated for all fields in all numerical domains, with the compactified domain set the asymptotic values of the fields, i.e. `lapse = psi = 1`, `log(h) = shift = 0`.
+This is then repeated for all fields in all numerical domains, with the compactified domain set to the asymptotic values of the fields, i.e. `lapse = psi = 1`, `log(h) = shift^i = 0`.

 ## Initial Solution

-Once the initial guess has been setup for the BHNS, the first solver stage solves the full XCTS system of equations consistently and all at once, however, with regards to NS source, the matter is simply rescaled to achieve the desired baryonic mass.
+Once the initial guess has been setup for the BHNS, the first solver stage solves the full XCTS system of equations consistently and all at once using a fixed orbital velocity, however, with regards to a NS source, the matter is simply rescaled to achieve the desired baryonic mass.
 The reason for this is two fold:

   1. The spacetime fields need to settle to a more accurate estimate before resolving the matter consistently